SDWebImage/SDWebImageSwiftUI/README.md

 Note: `AnimatedImage` some methods like `.transition`, `.indicator` and `.aspectRatio` have the same naming as `SwiftUI.View` protocol methods.
 But the args receive the different type.
 This is because `AnimatedImage` supports to be used with UIKit/AppKit component and animation.
 If you find ambiguity, use full type declaration instead of the dot expression syntax.

 Note: some of methods on `AnimatedImage` will return `some View`, a new Modified Content.
 You'll lose the type related modifier method.
-For this case, you can either reorder the method call, or use Native View in `.onViewUpdate` for rescue.
+For this case, you can either reorder the method call, or use native view (actually `SDAnimatedImageView`) in `.onViewUpdate`, use UIKIt/AppKit API for rescue.

 ```swift